F3dai/Threat-intelligence-knowledge-graph/README.md

 pip install -r .\requirements.txt
 ```

-Replace `security_report_url` with a URL and `# neo4j configuration` with your neo4j database information.

-Add your openai API to the environment variables, or a .env file.
+Update `src/threat intel knowledge graph/config.py` with necessary info.

+Add a `.env` file, or set your environment variables.

 ## Currently implementing

-- More precise prompting / threat intel extraction techniques
+This is an **alpha stage** project with incomplete features.

+- New techniques such as fine-tuning and refining prompts.
+- Widening scope to any article related to security, such as geopolitical reports (terrorism, crime, politics).
-- Web interface for more useful and accessible views of intel
+- Web interface for more useful and accessible views of intel.

-- Opening the application to more case studies, such as geopolitical threat analysis.
+Once the project is in beta, the application will continuously run and analyse open source intelligence.

 ## Disclaimer